O JARGON BUSTER

 - Closed club

-- A club which not anybody can join,
+- A club which not anybody can join, usually because

 - Closed event

-- An event which only certain people are allowed to enter.
+- An event which only certain people are allowed to

-such as the British Elite Championships;
+by getting good results in other events, such as the British Elite Championships; events

-events for which you have to be selected, such as international
+for which you have to be selected, such as international

-or at the other end of the scale, small events that clubs put on for
+matches; or at the other end of the scale, small events

-their own members only.
+that clubs put on for their own members only.

 - Closing date

-- At events which can be entered in advance, the closing date
+- At events which can be entered in advance, the closing

-is a deadline for advance entries.
+date is a deadline for advance entries.
+Event details

-Event details should make it clear whether entries after the closing
+should make it clear whether entries after the closing

-or will simply cost more money.
+date will be rejected, or will simply cost more money.

 - Clothing dump

-Likely to be provided at winter events with a significant walk
+while you run.
+Likely to be provided at winter events

-from the car park to the Start.
+with a significant walk from the car park to the Start.
+Your clothing may remain

-or there may be a clothing transfer.
+where you leave it, or there may be a clothing transfer.

 - Clothing Transfer

-- A facility sometimes provided whereby the organisers will
+- A facility sometimes provided whereby the organisers

-move garments left at a clothing dump
+will move garments left at a clothing dump

-near the Finish
+either to somewhere near the Finish

 or the Assembly Area.